-A subsidiary of the Company is involved in a dispute with a third party, who is alleging that the subsidiary has infringed patent and is seeking for value in dispute of EURO750,000 (equivalent to approximately HK\$7,875,000).
-The decision of the relevant district court dated 22 December 2009 was favorable to the subsidiary and the third party has appealed the decision to the relevant higher regional court.
-Taking into consideration of the advice from the Group's lawyer, the Directors consider the subsidiary has valid defences against the claim and therefore no provision was made as at 31 March 2010.
-In addition, the subsidiary has initiated legal action against the validity of the patent held by that third party ("Nullity Action") in October 2009 and the Directors consider that it is premature to estimate the outcome of the Nullity Action.
+A subsidiary of the Company is involved in a dispute with a third party, who is alleging that the subsidiary has infringed patent and is seeking for value in dispute of EURO750,000 (equivalent to approximately HK\$8,243,000).
+The decision of the relevant district court dated 22 December 2009 was favorable to our subsidiary and the third party has appealed the decision to the relevant higher regional court.
+Taking into consideration of the advice from the Group's lawyer, the directors consider that our subsidiary has valid defence against the claim and therefore no provision was made as at 31 March 2011.